curiousTauseef/Sliding-Brick-Puzzle/README.md

 ## Abstract
 This repository contains a C++ implementation of different search algorithms to solve a Sliding Brick Puzzle.
-The goal of the puzzle is to get the "Master brick" to the exit by shifting bricks around.
+The goal of the puzzle is to get the "master brick" to the exit by shifting bricks around.
 The concept is illustrated in the image below.

 <p align="center">
 	<img src="doc/img/SBP_example_colored_solved.png" width="500">